 We also allow our team to ask questions directly from CSX.
 Based on the bucket your email was routed to, we’ll pick the best Slack channel for your question.
 Every message is handcrafted by CSX to show relevant context, leading to answers in the quickest time possible.

-If there’s one thing that Dave – the Heart & Soul of 1Password – loves to say, it’s that filling is our bread and butter.
+If there’s one thing that Dave – the heart and soul of 1Password – loves to say, it’s that filling is our bread and butter.
 We want to help our team take action whenever you tell us that filling isn’t perfect.
 Links that you send us are highlighted if there are known problems, and if there aren’t any, filing the issue for investigation can be done with a click.

 Twitter is a popular way to reach out to us, and I understand why.
 I love being able to speak to a company quickly, without needing to dig out their email address or open my email client.
 That said, email is better for some discussions.
 In the past, when we asked a customer to email us, we lost everything that had been said so far.
 To fix that, we made CSX add a “Move to Cerb” button to our Twitter client.
 This creates a new conversation in Cerb with details about our chat on Twitter, so we don’t have to search for a needle in the Twitter haystack.